LivStokes/CS50xNotes/Week6/Lecture6/Readme.md

 - Differences: Didn't have to declare the type of variable.
 - Python as an interpreter will figure it out from context.

+## Librarys
+- In Python, libraries are generally called **modules** and **packages**.
+- The module is a simple Python file that contains collections of functions and global variables and with having a .py extension file.
+- The package is a simple directory having collections of modules.
+- In Python, there is still going to be a CS50 library:
+> import cs50
+- If you only want to import one or specific things, you don't have to import the whole library.
+- You can import from cs50 a specific function or symbol like this:
+> from cs50 import get_string
+- To get input from the user, we had to introduce get_string.
+- We also had to introduce, in the context of printf, placeholders like %s.

 ## Positional parameters
-- In Python, the default seems to be to give you a new line at the end of any print statement.
+- In Python, the default gives you a new line at the end of any print statement.
-- how do you actually get those back-- or get rid of that if you indeed do?
+- how do you actually get those back or get rid of it?
-- All of these parameters or arguments we've been using for weeks, where you just put a comma-separated list of arguments or values inside of parentheses when calling a function to give those functions input, those have been called positional parameters because the order has always mattered.
+- All of these parameters or arguments we've been using for weeks, where you just put a comma-separated list of arguments or values inside of parentheses when calling a function to give those functions input, have been called positional parameters because the order has always mattered.
 - The first thing, the second thing, the third thing influences what the function does with those arguments.

 - In python theres also named parameters whereby you can actually specify not just a generic comma-seperated list of values for which the order matters.
-- You can instead provide the name of a variable and its value, the name of a variable and its value, specifically, the name of a parameter and its value as a comma-separated list, the upside of which is that it's a little clearer to you, the reader, you the programmer, what does what?
+- You can instead provide the name of a variable and its value, specifically, the name of a parameter and its value as a comma-separated list, the upside of which is that it is more clear.
-- And it's also not nearly as vulnerable to you just screwing up the order and getting them slightly out of order and constantly having to check the documentation as to what goes in what order.
+- It's not nearly as vulnerable to you just screwing up the order and getting them slightly out of order and constantly having to check the documentation as to what goes in what order.
 - If you recall using fread or fwrite, for instance, which takes a few arguments, those two are particularly annoying.
 - If we could just use the names of those parameters, it might've eliminated some ambiguity.

-- So how can we use in Python named parameters?
+- How can we use named parameters in Python?
-- Well, let's just do a relatively simple example that's actually pretty commonly leveraged, which is this:
 ```
 print(Hello, world")
 ```
 - If I want to get rid of this, though, I can do that by consulting the documentation for Python.
 - The official documentation for Python lives at this URL, docs.python.org.
-- At this particular URL, there is a list of all of the functions that come built into Python itself.
+- There is a list of all of the functions that come built into Python itself.
 > docs.python.org/3/library/functions.html
-- In this documentation we can find print:
+- In this documentation we can find the signature or prototype for print function:
     - print(*objects, sep=' ', end='\n', file=None, flush=False)
-- This is the signature or prototype for the print function.
-- There is a function called print that potentially takes, 1, 2, 3, 4, 5 or more aruments or parameters.
+- Print function takes, 1, 2, 3, 4, 5 or more aruments or parameters.
 But why?
 - Here is some new syntax:
-    - *objects.
+1. *objects.
-- This does not mean pointers.
     - There's a * but nothing to do with memory or * or memory or pointers.
     - This means that there's going to be 0 or more objects that can come as a comma-separated list.
     - We used the feature when printed hello + name.
     - When we use hello, name. we got back one-- passed in one or two arguments.
     - This just means you can pass in 0 or more just by their position.

-sep=' ', end='\n', file=None, flush=False
+2. sep=' ', end='\n', file=None, flush=False
     - This is name parameters.
     - The print function comes with one named parameter called sep for seporator, whose default value is a single space per the quote, unquote.
     - The print function also comes with an end named parameter whose default value is \n.
     - The print function also comes with file and flush, more on it later.
     - The fact that these things have names sep and end means I can use these named parameters if I so choose to override their default arguments.
     - So, for instance, if I want to override the separator, I can use, quote, unquote, "something else" in between words.
     - If I want to override the new line, I can change the backslash n to something else as well.
 ```
 print("hello, world", end="!")
 ```
--  So long as you put your positional arguments first and any things that have explicit names after those, Python can distinguish one from the other.
+- As you put your positional arguments first and any things that have explicit names after those, Python can distinguish one from the other.

-### Variables
+## Variables
 - C decleration:
 ```
 int counter = 0;